Intro

 Pandas often has one, two, three, or even more ways to do something.
 This paradox of choice can be overwhelming.
 (Indeed software engineering purists would say “There should be one– and preferably only one –obvious way to do it.”)
 However, here we are with Pandas joining.

-• The .join method found on a DataFrame
+method found on a DataFrame - The

-• The .merge method found on a DataFrame
+method found on a DataFrame - The

-• The pd.merge function found in the Pandas namespace (pd)
+function found in the Pandas namespace (pd

-• Various methods that align on the index and work similar to some joins (like using df.assign(**other_df))
+function to horizontally or vertically stack data - Various methods that align on the index and work similar to some joins (like using

 A Quick Aside on the Python Language

 A Python class defines methods.
 Methods are called on an instance of a class.
-In the Pandas world, we often have a DataFrame (df) or Series (s) instance.
-We could call the merge method by saying:
+In the Pandas world, we often have a DataFrame (df

 In [1]: